gombedlm/NuName/README.md

 ```
 > if you dont mind restarting your bot everytime you restart your computer then thats it you can stop there,  otherwise follow the instructions below.

-#### Windows Auto-Start Configuration w/ Task Scheduler
+#### Windows Auto-Start Configuration
 1. Using Task Scheduler on Windows
-Press Win + R to open the Run dialog.
+- Press Win + R to open the Run dialog.
-Type taskschd.msc and press Enter to open Task Scheduler.
+- Type taskschd.msc and press Enter to open Task Scheduler.
-Click on "Create Task..." on the right-hand side under the "Actions" pane.
+- Click on "Create Task..." on the right-hand side under the "Actions" pane.

 2. General Tab:

-Name your task (e.g., "NuName Discord Bot").
+- Name your task (e.g., "NuName Discord Bot").
-(Optional) provide a description.
+- (Optional) provide a description.
-(Required) Select "Run whether user is logged on or not."
+- (Required) Select "Run whether user is logged on or not."
-(Required) Check "Run with highest privileges."
+- (Required) Check "Run with highest privileges."

 3. Triggers Tab:
 Click "New..." to create a new trigger.
 In the "New Trigger" window, select "At startup" from the "Begin the task" dropdown.
 Click "OK."